thomaslenaour/ytrack/subjects/select-customers-where-and/README.md

 ### Instructions

-A study is carried out on Brazilians who come from the state of São Paulo (`SP` in the database).
+A study is carried out on Americans customers.

-Your role is to list the first name `FirstName` and last name `LastName` of all Brazilians customers who come from São Paulo (`SP`).
+Your role is to list the first name `FirstName` and last name `LastName` of all Americans customers which have for `SupportRep` Peacock Jane.

 ### Expected result